-2.64 Incompatible Medicine/ Inimical Medicine

-A drug producing an undesired effect or adverse drug interaction when used after another homoeopathic drug in an individual patient.
+2.64 Incompatible Medicine/ Inimical Medicine — A drug known to produce an undesirable effect or adverse drug interaction when administered after another homoeopathic medicine in an individual patient.

-2.65 Intercurrent Medicine

-A medicine used during the treatment to provide renewed activity in a stalled case.
-Application of the intercurrent drug paves the way for completing the action of the indicated medicine prescribed initially.
+2.65 Intercurrent Medicine — A medicine used during treatment to restore activity in a stalled case.
+The application of the intercurrent drug facilitates the completion of the action of the initially prescribed indicated medicine .

-2.66 Individualization

-A process of identifying a similimum, wherein drug pathogenesis is matched with the symptom complex of an individual, rather thanbased on the name of the disease, and includes responses on the physical, mental, emotional, and social planes by the individual on various factors during health and disease state.
+2.66 Individualization — A process of identifying a similimum, wherein the drug pathogenesis is matched with the symptom complex of an individual, rather than being based on the name of the disease, and includes responses on the physical, mental, emotional, and social planes by the individual on various factors during health and disease state.

-2.67 Investigational Homoeopathic Product (IHP)

-Investigational Homoeopathic Product is any new substance usage that is not recorded in any homoeopathic authoritative literature and which has been prepared according to the homoeopathic pharmaceutical processes intended for being tested in a study as a homoeopathic drug.
-This also includes combinations of existing drugs,standardization parameters of which are different from that of its individual constituents.
+2.67 Investigational Homoeopathic Product (IHP) — Investigational Homoeopathic Product is any new substance that is not recorded in any homoeopathic authoritative literature and has been prepared according to homoeopathic pharmaceutical processes intended for being tested as a homoeopathic drug in a study.
+This also includes combinations of existing drugs, where standardization parameters differ from those of the individual constituents.

-2.68 Isopathy

-Treatment of a disease using potentized drugs prepared from the causative agent of the disease itself, including organisms and allergens.
+2.68 Isopathy — Treatment of a disease using potentized drugs prepared from the causative agent of the disease itself, including organisms and allergens.

-2.69 Kentian School/Kent’s Method

-The approach of practicing Homoeopathy with analysis of symptoms as mental symptoms, physical generals, and particulars and using the repertory developed by Dr. JT Kent (1849-1916) or its later versions and adaptations based on teachings by Dr. JT Kent.
+2.69 Kentian School/Kent’s Method — The approach of practicing Homoeopathy with analysis of symptoms as mental symptoms, physical generals, and particulars and using the repertory developed by Dr JT Kent (1849 to 1916) or its later versions and adaptations based on his teachings.
 This approach is included in classical Homoeopathy.

-2.70 Keynotes/ Keynote Symptoms

-Leading characteristics of a drug which are relatively specific and unique to that drug.
-The term was coined by Dr HN Guernsey (1817-1885).
+2.70 Keynotes/ Keynote Symptoms — Leading characteristics of a drug which are relatively specific and unique to that drug.
+This term was coined by Dr HN Guernsey (1817 to 1885).

-2.71 Korsakov Potentization/ Jarricot Potentization/ Single Glass Method/ Single Flask Method/ K Potencies

-Potentization technique where a well cleaned stoppered glass vial is used for succussion with the removal of 99 parts of the original volume and addition of 99 parts of diluent to the remaining volume at each level of potentization.
-Potentization for further potencies isis done in a similar manner with the use of a single vial for the process instead of individual vials for each potency, as is done in the Hahnemannian method.
+2.71 Korsakov Potentization/ Jarricot Potentization/ Single Glass Method/ Single Flask Method/ K Potencies — Potentization technique in which a well-cleaned stoppered glass vial is used for succussion, involving the removal of 99 parts of the original volume and addition of 99 parts of diluent to the remaining volume at each level of potentization.
+For further potencies potentization continues in the same vial instead of using individual vials for each potency, as is done in the Hahnemannian method.

 It is represented as “CK” or “C” instead of “CH” to distinguish it from the Hahnemannian method of potentization.
-This method was given by Count Iseman von Korsakoff (1788-1853).
+This method was given by Count Iseman von Korsakoff (1788 to 1853).

-2.72 Local Symptoms/ Locals/ Particular Symptoms/ Particulars/ Physical Symptoms/ Somatic Symptoms

-Changes and ailments that appear or are felt on the external parts of the body expressing the local manifestation of the illness in relation to a particular organ or organ system or to regional anatomy.
+2.72 Local Symptoms/ Locals/ Particular Symptoms/ Particulars/ Physical Symptoms/ Somatic Symptoms — — Changes and ailments that appear or are felt on the external parts of the body, reflecting the local expression of the illness in relation to a particular organ, organ system, or regional anatomy.

-2.73 Maceration

-The specific process in which pulp or finely divided drug is soaked for a pre-specified number of days in a solvent of alcohol and water in percentage as defined in the Pharmacopoeia and is agitated occasionally until the solvent penetrates the cellular structure of the dissolved substance to extract the active principles of a drug.
+2.73 Maceration — The specific process in which pulp or finely divided drug is soaked for a pre-specified number of days in a solvent of alcohol and water in percentage as defined in the Pharmacopoeia and is agitated occasionally until the solvent penetrates the cellular structure of the dissolved substance to extract the active principles of a drug.
 Maceration is done with agitation twice a day using a clean stirrer.

-2.74 Mental Symptoms/ Mentals/ Mind Symptoms

-Characteristics of the mental and emotional state of the patient, irrespective of whether the presenting features of the illness involve the mind.
-Includes symptoms of will, understanding, memory and emotions.
+2.74 Mental Symptoms/ Mentals/ Mind Symptoms — Characteristics of the mental and emotional state of the patient, irrespective of whether the presenting features of the illness involve the mind.
+This includes symptoms of will, understanding, memory and emotions.
 These can be interpreted as symptoms when there are characteristic changes in the thinking, action, and behavior of a person noted during an illness.